 If you’re less of a green thumb and more of a crafter, then you can use cardboard boxes in your creative endeavors.
 You’ll probably be able to come up with loads yourself, but we’ve got a few to get you started.

 Coasters.
-You could simply cut out a cardboard square to protect your tabletop from heat damage and tea rings, but if you want something prettier, you can wrap a circle of cardboard with decorative material, keeping it in place with glue, staples or stitches.
+You could simply cut out a cardboard square to protect your tabletop from heat damage and tea rings, but if you want something prettier, you can wrap a circle of cardboard with decorative material, keeping it in place with glue, staples, or stitches.
 It’s a quick craft to master but creates effective and pleasing coasters.
 If you want your coasters to last even longer, layer up a couple of card rings before covering them.

 Notebooks.
 Make your own notebooks using cardboard as a cover.
-You’ll need paper (if it’s recycled paper, all the better!), a needle, thread and glue.
+You’ll need paper (if it’s recycled paper, all the better!), a needle, thread, and glue.
 Sew the folded paper together into leaves and then glue these leaves together.
-Cut out a cardboard cover and glue to the spine of your paper.
+Cut out a cardboard cover and glue it to the spine of your paper.
 You could decorate it further if you want, or give it to a friend as a gift.

 Children and Pets

 If you’re a parent or a pet owner, you’re bound to have discovered the mutual love that both children and pets have for cardboard boxes.
-There are few things as simple that can please as easily!
+There are few things as simple that can please them as easily!
 While handing your child a plain cardboard box is likely to entertain them for hours, we’ve got a few more creative ideas about how you can repurpose boxes for your children or pets.

 Forts.
 Is there a child alive who doesn’t appreciate a fort?
 If you have a large number of cardboard boxes, this is a fantastic way to use them.
-You can create tunnels, cut out windows, build towers and more.
+You can create tunnels, cut out windows, build towers, and more.
 The great thing about cardboard is that you can also draw or paint all over it.

 Along a similar line, pets love to have their own hideaways and mazes.
-If you have small animals, such as rabbits or guinea pigs, you can make mazes, dens and play areas out of cardboard boxes.
+If you have small animals, such as rabbits or guinea pigs, you can make mazes, dens, and play areas out of cardboard boxes.
 Not only will this entertain your pets, it’ll also entertain your children!
-They can get involved making forts for their pets.
+They can get involved in making forts for their pets.

 Dollhouses.
 Rather than making forts for your children to play in, if you only have one or two boxes, you can make dollhouses.
 Fill them with pre-bought furniture or get out the modeling clay and make some yourself.
 If you have the vision, you could make whole mansions out of cardboard boxes!